KCLabMTU/LMSuccSite/README.md

 ### Training and other experiments
 1. Find training data at `data/train/` folder
-2. Find all the codes and models related to training at `training_experiments` folder (To be updated).
+2. Find all the codes and models related to training at `training codes` folder.

 ## Citation